Kazuo Ishiguro: Influences

 Ishiguro counts Dostoyevsky and Proust among his influences.
 His works have also been compared to Salman Rushdie, Jane Austen, and Henry James, though Ishiguro himself rejects these comparisons.
-When asked who his favorite novelist is, he says "Charlotte Brontë's recently edged out Dostoevsky ...
+When asked who his favourite novelist is, he says "Charlotte Brontë's recently edged out Dostoevsky ...
 I owe my career, and a lot else besides, to Jane Eyre and Villette."

 Personal life

 Ishiguro has been married to Lorna MacDougall, a social worker, since 1986.
-They met at the West London Cyrenians homelessness charity in Notting Hill, where Ishiguro was working as a residential resettlement worker.
+They met at the West London Cyreneans homelessness charity in Notting Hill, where Ishiguro was working as a residential resettlement worker.
 The couple live in Golders Green, North London.
-Their daughter Naomi Ishiguro is also an author; she has published two books, including the short story collection Escape Routes.
+Their daughter Naomi Ishiguro is also an author, and has published two books, including the short story collection Escape Routes.

 He describes himself as a "serious cinephile" and "great admirer of Bob Dylan".
-On Desert Island Discs, he chose Dylan's "Tryin' to Get to Heaven" as his favorite song.
+On Desert Island Discs, he chose Dylan's "Tryin' to Get to Heaven" as his favourite song.
 His book choice was the Collected Short Stories of Anton Chekhov.

+Ishiguro has criticized Donald Trump, stating: "In the post-truth Trump era, there’s this relentless attack on accredited news media.
+It’s not just Trump: it’s a general atmosphere that whatever the evidence, if you don’t like it, you can just claim some alternative emotional truth for yourself.
+The whole status of what might be true has got very blurred lately."
+He is also critical of the rise of artificial intelligence, claiming that it "will become very good at manipulating emotions.
+I think we’re on the verge of that.
+At the moment we’re just thinking of AI crunching data or something.
+But very soon, AI will be able to figure out how you create certain kinds of emotions in people – anger, sadness, laughter.”